 But despite these trends, many buyers, especially small to medium sized businesses, continue to rely on brokers.
 According to industry sources, direct technologies have had difficulty penetrating insurance markets, particularly commercial markets.
 Brokers will likely remain key to insurance marketplaces for years to come, with technology facilitating their activities rather than replacing them.

-Given that, we used Alpha’s on-demand user insights platform to go directly to brokers and decision-makers in SMB insurance marketplaces, and evaluate opportunities for technologies to improve key workflows and experiences.
+Given that, we used Alpha’s rapid consumer feedback platform to go directly to brokers and decision-makers in SMB insurance marketplaces, and evaluate opportunities for technologies to improve key workflows and experiences.
 You can read the full report here.

 The wants and needs of the market

 To begin, we surveyed brokers about their pain points around quoting and origination.
 Overall, brokers primarily complained about the inefficient and time-consuming process to input client information.
 This in turn, led to a slower turnaround time in generating quotes for clients.

 We asked brokers about how they’d improve workflows and tools and received numerous ideas.
 We’ve included some of the most interesting below: